-Then the one, being of this nature, cannot be in time at all; for must not that which is in time, be always growing older than itself?
+Then the one, being of this nature, cannot be in time at all;

 And that which is older, must always be older than something which is younger?
+True.

 Then, that which becomes older than itself, also becomes at the same time younger than itself, if it is to have something to become older than.